spedas/pyspedas/docs/source/geopack.rst

 The foot points and trace points returned by ttrace2endpoint will be in the GSM coordinate system by default.
 The foot_out_coord and trace_out_coord parameters can be used to specify different coordinate systems.
 For example, specifying foot_out_coord='GEO' will transform the foot points to GEO coordinates, which are easily converted to longitudes and latitudes suitable for plotting on maps.
+The default units will be Re (earth radii), but this can be changed via the foot_out_units and trace_out_units keyword parameters.

+Previous versions of ttrace2endpoint used a boolean keyword argument 'km', to flag whether inputs and outputs should be in units of Re or km.
+The 'km' keyword is now deprecated, and users should use the units_in, foot_out_units, and trace_out_units keyword parameters.

 .. autofunction:: pyspedas.ttrace2endpoint